gurupras/phonelab-backend/README.md

     http://example.com/phonelab/uploader/:version/:deviceid/:packagename/:filename

-The above `Nginx` configuration strips out the `/phonelab` and sends the remainder as the resource request.
+The above `NGINX` configuration strips out the `/phonelab` and sends the remainder as the resource request.